-Vortex Flame Combustion Chamber with 4 Methane and Air inlets
+Vortex Flame Combustion Chamber with Four Inlets

 The present problem simulates the vortex flame inside a combustion chamber using ANSYS Fluent software.

 The combustion chamber has a cylindrical structure.
 The reactants, including fuel flow and airflow, enter the combustion chamber separately from four different inlet sections from the upper part.
 The products resulting from the reaction leave the bottom part of the combustion chamber.